-The investment in equity accounted associates was tested for potential impairment, by comparing its carrying amount and recoverable amount.

-The recoverable amount of the investment in Petronash was determined using the income approach (discounted cash flows), the market approach (EBIDA multiples) including an analysis over the operational and financial performance of the Company.
+The investment in equity-accounted associates was tested for potential impairment, by comparing its carrying amount and recoverable amount.
+The recoverable amount of the investment in Petronash was determined using the income approach (discounted cash flows), the market approach (EBIDA multiples) including an analysis of the operational and financial performance of the Company.

-Based on estimates of recoverable amount developed in accordance with these assumptions, an impairment of AED 77,970 thousand was recognised (2020: AED 9,915 thousand).
+Based on estimates of recoverable amount developed in accordance with these assumptions, an impairment of nil was recognised (2021: AED 77,970 thousand).